murillo-ro-silva/murillo-ro-silva/README.md

 ## Hi Folks! 👋

 I'm Murillo, an experienced Data Engineering / Analytics Engineering Manager with a passion for leveraging data to drive business growth and innovation.
-With over 12 years of experience in the IT field, including 8 years dedicated to Data solutions development, I bring a wealth of expertise in data management, analytics, and software engineering.
+With over 12 years of experience in the IT field, including 8 years dedicated to Data solutions development, I bring a wealth of expertise in data management, analytics, and software engineering, currently working in Loft Brasil.

 ## 👨‍💻 Expertise